aaronbloomfield/ccc/hws/btcparser/index.md

 If an error is found, the output should only be `error 5 block 17` with the appropriate error number and block number (remember that blocks start counting at 0, not 1).
 If no errors are found, then the output should only be "no errors X blocks", where 'X' is an integer.
 (We are going to use the plural "blocks" even when there is only 1 block).

-If there are multiple errors, you should report the one found in the earlier block and then exit.
+If there are multiple errors, you should report the one found in the earlier block ***and then exit.***  If you don't exit after printing the first error, your output will not match, and the autograder will mark it as incorrect.
 For example, if there is a modification to the Merkle hash in block 10, then both block 10 will have an error (#6 -- bad Merkle hash) as well as block 11 (#3 -- bad previous header hash).
 In this case, the error in block 10 should be reported, and the program should then exit.

 If there are multiple errors in a single block, you can report any one of them and then exit.
 Because this makes it very difficult to grade, we are going to avoid testing this possibility when grading your assignment.